 In 2012, Mark became the first openly gay person of color to be elected to Congress.

 Mark Takano represents the people of Riverside, Moreno Valley, Jurupa Valley and Perris in the United States House of Representatives.
-He serves as Chairman of the House Committee on Veterans' Affairs, and as a member of the Education and Labor Committee.
+He serves as Ranking Member of the House Committee on Veterans' Affairs, and as a member of the Education and the Workforce Committee.